 Derrick is dedicated to fostering an open, communicative attorney-client relationship based on trust and honesty.
-Derrick practices in several interrelated fields, including general family law (divorce, child custody, support, adoption, etc.), child welfare proceedings ("DSS Court"), and family-based immigration.
+Derrick practices in several interrelated fields, including general family law (divorce, child custody, support, adoption, etc.), child welfare proceedings ("DSS Court"), international family law issues, and humanitarian or family-based immigration.
 Derrick is experienced in various kinds of appeals, and is able to pursue appeals of decisions in state court as well as federal immigration matters.
 Derrick has represented the best interests of hundreds of children in juvenile abuse/neglect/dependency proceedings as a staff Attorney Advocate, and has handled hundreds of child support cases while representing a county child support (IV-D) agency.
 Derrick also has substantial experience in seeking Special Immigrant Juvenile Status for abused, neglected, and abandoned immigrant youth.

 Because Derrick believes that giving back to the community is his most important calling, he has volunteered his time and energy in a wide variety of ways.
 He takes on a number of matters Pro Bono with his firm as his primary public service, and he also volunteers with various community service and legal education projects.
 He also frequently serves as a volunteer judge for Mock Trial competitions.
 He served for years as a volunteer Guardian ad Litem for children in Juvenile Abuse/Neglect/Dependency court, and took on several Pro Bono appeals on behalf of children.
 His other significant Pro Bono activities have previously included taking cases from the US Committee for Refugees and Immigrants, the NC Immigrant Rights Project, Justice Matters, and the Charlotte School of Law Immigration Clinic, and he had also given time to the Lawyer on the Line project of Legal Aid of NC and the NC Bar Association, providing free advice to low income earners.

-Because addressing your legal issues will probably not be pleasant, and indeed may be one of the most expensive and emotionally exhausting experiences of your life, Derrick is committed to running a law practice that focuses on the client's needs and making the experience the best it can be.
+Because addressing your legal issues may not be pleasant, and indeed may be one of the most expensive and emotionally exhausting experiences of your life, Derrick is committed to running a law practice that focuses on the client's needs and making the experience the best it can be.
 Although the legal system may be slow, complex, and full of uncertainty, your attorney should not compound the problem by failing to explain their role or failing to keep you involved and updated on your case.
 Derrick believes that you have a right to know your case's status at every turn, and to speak about your case's status at least every other week, a right to make prompt appointments to discuss any issues that are important to you, the right to be informed about less costly alternatives to full legal representation, the right to work out a reasonable payment plan over time, and the right to know about your options if you are not satisfied with your attorney's services.

 Derrick is certified as a Child Welfare Law Specialist by the National Association of Counsel for Children.